Ferlab-Ste-Justine/openstack-postgres-standalone/README.md

 Postgres will run on a background container set to always restart.

+The postgres instance will run over tls and expect to receive the credentials of a certificate authority (can be self-signed) to sign its credentials.

+Additionally, security groups are generated with this module and the following security groups are returned as output by the module: client, bastion.

+Any machine wishing to connect to the postgres server (as a postgres or ssh client) will need to have the corresponding security groups assigned to it.

 It is assumed that the postgres image used has the following characteristics (which the official postgres images will have):

 - The container command is passed as parameters to the **postgres** entrypoint